joshwcheung/ENIGMA/WorkingGroups/EffectSize_and_GLM/README.md

 2. **AnalysisList_Path**.
 Link to Google Sheet with configuration of your Linear Models.
 3. **DemographicsList_Path**.
 Link to Google Sheet with configuration for descriptive statistics you want to gather from your sample (mean Age, amount of Men/Women, mean Age of Men/Women, etc.).
 4. **Type**.
 Can take either of two values: **raw**/**csv**.
 Use **raw** if your study is dealing with shape data.
 Use **csv** if you read average ROI metrics from .csv files.
 5. **Trait**.
-List metric names as they are named in your csv/raw file. **Names should be separated with semicolon and a space**. *Need to be more clear - tell about column names in metr_FA.csv, or names of .raw files*.
+List metric names that correspond to names of your csv/raw file (see below in **Script shell-wrapper** section).  **Names should be separated with semicolon and a space**. *Need to be more clear - tell about column names in metr_FA.csv, or names of .raw files*.
 See [Example for ENIGMA Analysis Google Sheet](http://www.example-enigma-analysis/).

+### Average ROI imaging metrics file
+ROI imaging metrics file should have structure

 ### Configuration of the models and input data preparation